ROCm/rocprofiler-sdk/source/docs/tool_library_overview.md

 The ROCm runtimes are now designed to directly communicate with a new library called rocprofiler-register during their initialization.
 This library does cursory checks for whether any tools have indicated they want rocprofiler support via detection of one or more instances of a symbol named `rocprofiler_configure` (which is provided by the tool libraries) and/or the `ROCP_TOOL_LIBRARIES` environment variable.
-This design dramatically improves upon previous designs which relied solely on a tool racing to set runtime-specific environment variables (e.g. `HSA_TOOLS_LIB`) before the runtime initialization.
+This design dramatically improves upon previous designs, which relied solely on a tool racing to set runtime-specific environment variables (e.g., `HSA_TOOLS_LIB`) before the runtime initialization.

 ## Tool Library Design

-When a tool has `rocprofiler_configure` visible in its symbol table, rocprofiler will invoke this function and provide information regarding the version of rocprofiler which invoking the function, how many tools have already been invoked, and a unique idenitifier for the tool.
-The tool returns a pointer to a `rocprofiler_tool_configure_result_t` struct, which, if non-null, can provide rocprofiler with the function it should call for tool initialization (i.e. the opportunity for context creation), a function is should call when rocprofiler is finalized, and a pointer to any data that rocprofiler should provide back to the tool when it calls the initialization and finalization functions.
+When a tool has `rocprofiler_configure` visible in its symbol table, rocprofiler will invoke this function and provide information regarding the version of rocprofiler, which invokes the function, how many tools have already been invoked, and a unique identifier for the tool.
+The tool returns a pointer to a `rocprofiler_tool_configure_result_t` struct, which, if non-null, can provide rocprofiler with the function it should call for tool initialization (i.e., the opportunity for context creation), and a function should call when rocprofiler is finalized, and a pointer to any data that the rocprofiler should provide back to the tool when it calls the initialization and finalization functions.

-Rocprofiler provides a `rocprofiler/registration.h` header file which forward declares the `rocprofiler_configure` function with the necessary compiler function attributes to ensure that the symbol is publicly visible.
+Rocprofiler provides a `rocprofiler/registration.h` header file, which forward declares the `rocprofiler_configure` function with the necessary compiler function attributes to ensure that the symbol is publicly visible.

 ```cpp